yuqiii-wang/KnowledgeNotes/languages/cpp/async/atomic_and_volatile.md

 * CPU hardware has lower level pipelining, might affect the order of `volatile`-declared variable execution

+### `volatile` Implementation for `++i`

+When used `volatile i; ++i;`, there are four actions: Load、Increment、Store、Memory Barriers.

+Memory barrier is thread safe that demands data must be retrieved from the main memory.
+However, for CPU loading, executing and storing between ALU and cache before implementing memory barrier, `volatile` cannot guarantee thread safety.

 ## `std::atomic`

 ## Memory barrier